 There are numerous advantages of robotic knee replacement surgery such as increased implant location precision, decreased chance of problems, lessened tissue damage, quicker recovery, and greater long-term results.
 It’s crucial to keep in mind that not all patients may be good candidates for this method and that hospitals and surgeons may not all have access to robotic-assisted systems.

-Robotic vs Conventional Knee Surgery; Which is Better
+Conventional vs Robotic Knee Replacement: Which is Better

 With the help of robotic technology, robotic knee replacement surgery can increase the precision and accuracy of the implant.
 The surgeon can make the required adjustments during the procedure with the help of the robotic system’s real-time input, resulting in the best possible results.